 Located on the grounds of the museum is the Historic Village, the John L. Wehle Gallery of Sporting Art, the Genesee Country Nature Center, the Carriage Museum, the Silver Baseball Park and the Heirloom Gardens.
 The heart of the Genesee Country Village and Museum is the Historic Village.

 The Historic Village is a small 19th-century village.
 There are over 60 restored and furnished buildings in the village, represented by the orange-numbered circles on the map shown above.
 A wide spectrum of buildings are presented, from the simple frontier cabin to an elaborate Victorian mansion, with professional, religious, and business buildings as well.
 Each building was acquired from rural communities throughout western New York.
 Most buildings are staffed by costumed interpreters who provide information about the history of the building and may even demonstrate a craft or trade.
 The Historic Village spans three time periods: Pioneer Settlement, 1795-1830; Antebellum Village, 1830-1870; and Turn of the Century, 1870-1920.
 The Historic Village is entered via the Toll House.

 There was a special event — War of 1812 Encampment — on the day that we visited The Historic Village.
-The encampment was at the Antebellum Village Square (No. 39 on the map displayed above).
+The encampment was at the Antebellum Village Square.
 The photographs that follow were taken at the morning’s flag raising ceremony.

 Stay tuned for more photographs from the Genesee Country Village and Museum.